 Taught by Yausmi Kuriya - Professor of Japanese

 Learning a language very different from yours, such as Japanese, is challenging and exciting.
 You learn Japanese language and culture through interactive activities, and through group and individual projects with the help of reading and writing exercises.
 By examining films, animation, video programs and other resources, you find out about the lives of Japanese young people, their interests, their plans for the future, and ideas and attitudes they have in common with American young people.
 Plus, you experience dining at a fine Japanese restaurant.
 No previous study required.

 Taught by Kevin Miles - Associate Professor of Philosophy

-Who needs monters?
+Who needs monsters?
 You might be surprised by the answer.
-In this class you philosophically investigate the nature of monsters and monstrosity by viewing Merian C. Cooper's 1933 film King Kong, Coppola's Apocalypse Now, Dahl's The Last Seduction, Adamson's and Jenson's Shrek, Ridley Scotts's Blade Runner, and Tony Scott's Man on Fire.
+In this class you philosophically investigate the nature of monsters and monstrosity by viewing Merian C. Cooper's 1933 film King Kong, Coppola's Apocalypse Now, Dahl's The Last Seduction, Adamson's and Jenson's Shrek, Ridley Scotts' Blade Runner, and Tony Scott's Man on Fire.
 This, coupled with reading essays by Aristotle, Freud, Heidegger, and Derrida and participating in class discussions, guide you to "philosophical thinking" as the class addresses the question of whether a democracy needs to befriend monsters in order to be democratic.